 Financial aid for nursing programs comes in many different forms.
-Aspiring students should understand how each method functions, along with application requirements.
-Nursing programs typically last 1-5 years, and tuition can vary substantially based on school type, available funding, and length.
+You should understand how each method functions, along with application requirements.
+Nursing programs typically last 1-5 years, and tuition can vary based on school type, available funding, and length.

 Students seeking need-based funding often gravitate toward grants, while those with academic merit may qualify for more scholarships.
-Learners should research each type of funding to streamline the application process.
-Creating a personal budget can also help degree-seekers see how far their money will take them while in school.
+You should research each type of funding to streamline the application process.

 Grants for Nursing Students